ChuaHanChong/AI6130-GroupProject/Report-Guide.md

 ## Experiments

-Due to resource constraints, only 100 samples from each dataset are used for all experiments.
+Due to resource constraints, only 100 sample questions from test split of each dataset are used for experiments.

 ### Baselines